-Holders of Private Warrants are likely to be taxed in particular upon certain forms of the exercise, sale or disposal of Private Warrants (taxation of capital gains) and the gratuitous transfer of Private Warrants (inheritance and gift tax).
+Holders of Warrants are likely to be taxed in particular upon certain forms of the exercise, sale or disposal of Warrants (taxation of capital gains) and the gratuitous transfer of Warrants (inheritance and gift tax).

-Taxation of Holders of Private Warrants Not Tax Resident in Germany
+Taxation of Holders of Warrants Not Tax Resident in Germany

-The capital gains from the disposition of the Private Warrants realized by a non-German tax resident holder of the Private Warrants would not be treated as German source income and not be subject to German income tax provided that (i) such non-German resident holder does not maintain a permanent establishment or other taxable presence in Germany which the Private Warrants form part of, and (ii) the income does not otherwise constitute German-source income (such as income from the letting and leasing of certain German-situs property or income from certain capital investments directly or indirectly secured by German-situs real estate).
-If either requirement (i) or (ii) above is not met, a non-German tax resident holder will be subject to German taxation on the aforementioned capital gains corresponding to the taxation of holders of Private Warrants tax resident in Germany holding the Private Warrants as business assets, as set out below.
+The capital gains from the disposition of the Warrants realized by a non-German tax resident holder of the Warrants would not be treated as German source income and not be subject to German income tax provided that (i) such non-German resident holder does not maintain a permanent establishment or other taxable presence in Germany that the Warrants form part of and (ii) the income does not otherwise constitute German-source income (such as income from the letting and leasing of certain German-situs property or income from certain capital investments directly or indirectly secured by German-situs real estate).
+If either requirement (i) or (ii) above is not met, a non-German tax resident holder will be subject to German taxation on the aforementioned capital gains corresponding to the taxation of holders of Warrants tax resident in Germany holding the Warrants as business assets, as set out below.

-In this case, non-German resident holders of the Private Warrants are, in general, exempt from German withholding tax on capital gains.
-However, if capital gains derived from the Private Warrants are paid out or credited to the holder of the Private Warrants by a German credit institution, a financial services institution, a securities trading company or a securities trading bank (each as defined in the German Banking Act (Kreditwesengesetz) and, in each case including a German branch of a foreign enterprise, but excluding a foreign branch of a German enterprise) ("German Disbursing Agent"), withholding tax may be levied under certain circumstances both in the case of business and non-business holders of Private Warrants.
+In this case, non-German resident holders of the Warrants are, in general, exempt from German withholding tax on capital gains.
+However, if capital gains derived from the Warrants are paid out or credited to the holder of the Warrants by a German Disbursing Agent, withholding tax may be levied under certain circumstances both in the case of business and non-business holders of Warrants.
 The withholding tax may be refunded based on an assessment to tax or under an applicable tax treaty, depending on the individual circumstances of the holder.